tom-sherman/smart-home/README.md

 ### device-registry

-This service manages which devices are connected to the network, what capabilities they have, and what controller (more on these later) controls them.
+This service manages which devices are connected to the network, what capabilities they have, and which controller (more on these later) controls them.

 ### Controllers

 By convention these have names that follow the format `{NAME}-controller-service`, they know how get and update state of IoT devices of a particular protocol.

+They are also responsible for registering and unregistering devices from the device-registry service.

 ## Libraries